EQT

 304-2

-We are focused on avoiding, mitigating, and monitoring any impacts on the land and wildlife where we operate throughout the life cycle of a site.
-Addressing issues identified during the permitting phase enables us to proactively minimize and avoid land impacts.
+We aim to avoid, mitigate, and monitor any impacts on the land and wildlife where we operate throughout the life cycle of a site.
 As a member of the Marcellus Shale Coalition, we participate in working groups that focus on site planning, development, restoration, and other topics that foster land protection.
-Our Permitting and Civil group works closely with our Environmental, Health, and Safety (EHS) team through the permitting, monitoring, and decommissioning of sites.
-Our guidelines are outlined in our comprehensive EHS Management System.
+Our Permitting and Civil group works closely with our Environmental, Health, and Safety (EHS) team and leverages our EHS Management System throughout site permitting, monitoring, and decommissioning.

 We do not conduct surface operations on legally protected lands such as federally designated wetlands, federal lands, and national parks.
 We follow federal, state, and local regulations regarding species and habitat protection during operational activity near protected lands or areas of high biodiversity.